frequently asked

 2. Local leadership:

 We mentor the identified community representatives to operate their clubhouses self-sufficiently and to gradually take full ownership during regular online meetings and frequent capacity building visits in person.
-This approach not only provides paid employment opportunities but also ensures broad acceptance of the programs.
+This approach not only provides paid employment opportunities but also ensures broad acceptance of the programmes.
 To guarantee more local oversight we work closely together with UNHCR, the UN Refugee Agency, which supports and monitors the performance of our teams on the ground.

 3. Collaborative partnerships: